 13.3 For further information about the compensation provided by the FSCS (including the amounts covered and eligibility to claim) please contact us, or refer to the FSCS website www.FSCS.org.uk or contact the FSCS on 020 7741 4100 or 0800 678 1100, at ICT@fscs.org.uk or at Financial Services Compensation Scheme, 10th Floor Beaufort House, 15 St Botolph Street, London, EC3A 7QU.
 Please note, only compensation related queries should be directed to the FSCS.

-13.4 We may transfer our rights and/or responsibilities under this Agreement to any person if:
+13.4 We may transfer our rights and/or responsibilities under this Agreement to any person in situations such as those mentioned in clause 9.2.1 if:

 13.4.1 That other person is authorised to accept deposits and writes to you and undertakes to carry out all our duties and obligations under this Agreement.
 If it does so, you agree that we will be released from all those duties and obligations and shall have no further liability to you; and